HEALTH CARE COMPLIANCE PROGRAM

 - Advancement of Medical Education.
 CONMED may make grants to support the genuine medical education of medical students, residents, fellows or other medical personnel participating in fellowship programs that are charitable or have an academic affiliation.
 (For additional considerations regarding educational grants, see Section IV.)

 - Public Education.
 CONMED may make grants for the purpose of supporting education of patients or the public about important health care topics.

 CONMED may make monetary and/or product donations for a bona fide charitable purpose, such as supporting indigent care, patient education, public education, community support, or the sponsorship of events where proceeds are intended for charitable purposes.
-Donations should be made only to charitable organizations that are separate from the Health Care Professional (e.g., the Health Care Professional’s charitable foundation).
+Donations should be made only to charitable organizations that are separate from, and not related to, a Health Care Professional (e.g., donations should not be made to the Health Care Professional’s own charitable foundation).